AVSLab/basilisk/docs/source/Vizard/VizardGUI.rst

 This feature allows for a cone to be added relative to the spacecraft which indicates if a cone about a particular body-fixed axis intersects with a celestial object.
-For example, this can be used to add a cone to validate that the sensor axis doesn’t get too close to the sun (keep out cone), or if the solar panel normal axis stays within some cone to the sun (keep in cone).
+For example, this can be used to add a cone to validate that the sensor axis doesn't get too close to the sun (keep out cone), or if the solar panel normal axis stays within some cone to the sun (keep in cone).
 If the cone in/out condition is not triggered, then the cone is opaque.
 If the in/out condition is triggered, then the cone